dkopko/cb/README.md

    7 -> 0xF0
 ```

-... while C continues to be modified...
+... while A continues to be modified...

 ```
-    A            B                  C
+    C            B                  A
    ---          ---                ---
    0 -> 0x80    2 -> TOMBSTONE     8 -> 0x100
    2 -> 0x90    6 -> 0x70          9 -> 0x110